fhiso/legacy-format/dates.md

-{.example}  The principal use of *dual years* is to encode *dates* which were recorded using years beginning on 25 March, as was the practice in many parts of the world in early modern times.
-The Charles I occurred on 30 January in the *logical year* 1649, but the *historical year* 1648.
+{.example}  The principal use of *dual years* is to encode *dates* which were recorded using years beginning on 25 March, as was the practice in many parts of the world in mediæval and early modern times.
+Charles I's execution occurred on 30 January in the *logical year* 1649, but the *historical year* 1648.
 To avoid ambiguity, the year can be written 1648/1649.
 ELF supports this and allows the *date* to be recorded as “`30 JAN 1648/1649`”.
 In this case the *logical year* is not abbreviated.

 The *dual year* syntax is only used when there are genuine differences in the conventional reckoning of years.  *Dual years* *should* be used